bhushanmandava/n8n_RAG/README.md

 > *"How many remote days are allowed per month?"*
 > The chatbot searches the Pinecone index, retrieves the relevant policy section, and answers instantly.

----

-## 📄 License

-This template is provided as-is, for internal company knowledge management use.